rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 ### Do you use a global `config.toml` override?

 You can create a `config.toml` file in your `CARGO_HOME` directory (e.g. `~/.cargo/config.toml`) which can be used to apply certain compilation settings (e.g. using a faster linker) across all Cargo projects on your computer.
+Do you make use of this?

 Type: select one (optional)